davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - Factory is used to create Aggregate Roots
 - In Factories, before calling Aggregate Roots's constructors, there usually exists some business validations
-- If no business validation is required, the Factory can be as simple as just call Aggregate Roots's constructors, but for consistency, let's always use Factory to create Aggregate Roots.
+- If no business validation is required, the Factory can be as simple as just call Aggregate Roots's constructors, but for consistency, let's always use Factory to create Aggregate Roots no matter how simple the Factory is
 - Use Factory to create Aggregate Roots makes our code more explict as the creation of Aggregate Roots is an important moment in software